 Shop on Location

 Unless you are camping in the wilderness, you may be better off shopping at your destination than home.
 For the past two years, we have driven from northwest Washington (we are only 20 minutes from the Canadian border) all the way to the Oregon Coast.
 That is a long way to haul meat and loaves of bread.
 Our campground was only about 10 minutes from a Costco and Fred Meyer.
 Next year we’ll be buying our perishables in Oregon.

 Plan Your Meals

-Lunches consisted of sandwiches, chips, fruits and veggies.
-Dinner is where I spent most of my time planning.
+Lunches consisted of sandwiches, chips, fruits, and veggies.
+Dinner is where I spent most of my time planning and prepping.

 Think about your tents.

 Tents the size of the Taj Mahal seem like a great idea…until you try to set them up and cram your entire family into it.
-We have found a little space can work wonders!
+We have found a little space can work wonders for family unity!
 Chuck, Apollo and I sleep in this Hooligan 4-man tent and we own several of these 3-man tents for the kids.
 They are inexpensive but do the job well.
-Also, the best thing we have ever done is give our children with sensory needs a tent of their own.
-There is no one to fight with and they get their space as night.
+Also, the best thing we have ever done is to give our children with sensory needs a tent of their own.
+There is no one to fight with and they get their space at night.

 Check out my Large Family Camping Pinterest board there are some really amazing ideas on there.

 Are you a camper or a glamper?
 What are your favorite large family camping hacks?by